grpc/test-infra/tools/README.md

  -r test-infra/container/pre_built_workers/
 ```

-The built `cxx` and `go` images contains the workers built from commit/branch we wish
+These built `cxx` and `go` images contain the workers built from commit/branch we wish
 to test.

 The script `prepare_for_prebuilt_workers.go` takes the following options:
 * `-l `<br> Language and GITREF to benchmark.
 The language and its specific
 GITREF wish to build workers from can be specified as `language:gitref`.